vbianchi/Mentori/README.md

 # Manus AI UI Clone & LangChain Backend

 This project is a functional clone of the user interface for an AI agent system, inspired by a screenshot of Manus AI.
 It features a three-panel layout (Tasks, Chat, Monitor) and connects via WebSockets to a Python backend powered by **LangChain** to create a basic AI agent.
-The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (currently a shell tool) to perform actions.
+The agent can use LLMs (Google Gemini or local Ollama) for reasoning and tools (Shell, Web Search, Web Reader, File Read/Write) to perform actions.

 ## Project Goal

-The goal is to replicate the UI structure and build a functional backend agent capable of planning and executing tasks using LLMs and tools, laying the groundwork for a more complex AI agent system for specific domains like bioinformatics.
+The initial goal was to replicate the UI structure.
+The project has now progressed to include a live WebSocket connection to a backend that can leverage LLMs for basic task planning, use tools, remember conversation context, and execute simple commands and file operations, laying the groundwork for a more complex AI agent system for specific domains like bioinformatics.

 ## Screenshot (Target UI)